OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -Unfortunately when I do this search (Feb 9, 2024) the only app that appears in the Google Play store is "Osoyoo IoT UDP Robot APP" -- well, better than nothing, and maybe it will do the same thing.... so this app is installed on my Android cellphone

+---> Your smartphone App is installed.
+(Whether it is called "Osoyoo Wifi UDP Robot Car Controller" or "Osoyoo IoT UDP Robot APP").

 Now we have to go to the settings section of the phone App.

 -Ok we open the Osoyoo IoT UDP Robot APP